“Long before there were maps, there were reference points.

 Why brands drift?

-When there’s no guiding story, marketing teams default to optimising for platform best practices.
+When there’s no North Star story, marketing teams default to optimising for platform best practices.
 Each platform has its own logic and incentives and the teams focus on whatever appears to be working.
 Each activity may make sense in isolation, but collectively they pull the brand in different directions.

 - Paid media needs to be louder to compensate for weak recall